MS Health & Exercise Science: Overview

-The Department of Health and Exercise Science offers a 2 year program leading to a Master of Science degree.
-Our department has a research agenda focused on understanding the determinants and prevention of chronic disease and disability across the lifespan.
-The curriculum is designed to prepare individuals for careers as exercise specialists directing preventive and rehabilitative programs, positions in health and exercise science research programs, and further study in graduate programs or allied health programs.
+The Department of Health and Exercise Science (HES) offers a 2 year program leading to a Master of Science degree.
+The HES department has a research agenda focused on understanding the determinants and prevention of chronic disease and disability across the lifespan.
+The curriculum is designed to prepare individuals for careers as clinical exercise specialists in preventive and rehabilitative lifestyle programs, positions in clinical research programs, and further study in graduate programs or allied health programs.

-To make arrangements for an interview, contact Dr. Peter Brubaker, the HES Graduate Program Director, at 336-758-4683 or firstname.lastname@example.org.
+To make arrangements for an MS Health & Exercise Science interview, contact Dr. Jeff Katula, the HES Graduate Program Director, at 336-758-3612 or email@example.com.

-All first year MS students arrive on campus in the fall, one week prior to the start of the academic year, to participate in orientation.
-In the first year, candidates assist a faculty member in teaching one departmental course each semester: Exercise for Health.
+All first year MS Health & Exercise Science students arrive on campus in the fall, one week prior to the start of the academic year, to participate in orientation.
+In the first year, students receiving a Teaching Assistantship (see Financial Assistance) assist a faculty member in teaching one departmental course each semester: Exercise for Health.
 This is a one-credit course required of all freshmen at Wake Forest.
-This teaching experience fulfills the departmental language requirement for graduation.
-During the second year, graduate students assist a faculty member in teaching two classes each semester.
+During the second year, Teaching Assistants assist a faculty member in teaching two classes each semester.
 These classes include the Exercise for Health class and/or activity classes, e.g., weight training.

 The Fall semester starts in late August with the first year graduate students arriving one week prior to the official start of classes for a week of orientation.
 Classes and exams are generally over by the second or third week of December; however, graduate students continue to work in the Healthy Exercise & Lifestyle ProgramS (HELPS).
 Graduate students are also required to spend the summer between the first and second year in Winston-Salem.
 The major reasons for this are: